d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 ## Movies released in 2016

-We will revisit the data set used last week collected on Movies released since 1916 to 2016.
+We will revisit the data set used last week collected on Movies released in 2016.
 Here is a reminder of the variables collected on these movies.

 * Year: Year the movie was released